 -

-Service: read warranty exclusions, confirm return terms, and confirm delivery method (white-glove vs curbside).
+Service: read the warranty exclusions, confirm the return window, and verify the delivery method.

 Common Luxury Sofa Myths and Costly Mistakes